 Improves Laser Material Processing Throughput

 In raster mode, the carriage is moved bi-directionally along the x-axis while the laser is modulated to laser engrave or mark the material.
-Typical laser cutting, engraving, and marking machines focus the laser energy to a single point, causing the material to be processed one line at a time.
+Typical laser systems (also known as laser cutters, laser engravers, or laser markers) focus the laser energy to a single point, causing the material to be processed one line at a time.
 This is also true for single beam systems that use multiple lasers – all of the laser’s energy is limited to focusing on a single point.
 The SuperSpeed technology module overcomes this limitation by producing two focal spots – one for each laser beam.
 This means that the laser system can deliver two raster lines at a time, dramatically improving system productivity.

 Over the past several years, laser system manufacturers have been competing with one another for faster and faster raster speeds.
 On the surface, this seems like a logical progression – faster raster speed means higher throughput, right?
 In reality, the situation is much more complex and often neglects the quality repercussions of higher top speeds.